 - You have a limited budget

 The final decision you need to make is how you’d like to study for your qualification.
-At the Xenon Group, we offer two options – Workshops or Distance Learning.
+At the Xenon Group, we offer two options – Blended Learning or Distance Learning.

-If you are able, we highly recommend attending workshops as you will gain the benefit not only having direct tuition from one of our experienced tutors, but also the opportunity of interacting with other facilities managers from a variety of backgrounds, sectors and industries.
+If you are able, we highly recommend opting for the Blended Learning package and attending workshops as you will gain the benefit of not only having direct tuition from our experienced tutors, but also the opportunity of interacting with other facilities managers from a variety of backgrounds, sectors and industries.

 If you’re unable to attend the workshops for any reason, the Distance Learning method is an excellent alternative.
 You’ll be provided with workbooks which cover all elements of the syllabus in detail, and will be assigned a personal tutor who you can contact for any support you may need.